Last Updated on December 20, 2023 by The ZenMaid Team

 Build a Careers Page on Your Website

-Create a specific page on your company’s website and list all of your current job openings.
+Create a specific page on your company’s website and list all of your current job postings.
 As a cleaning business, you should always have a job opening for new cleaners.
-This will enable you to continuously add to your pool of candidates.
+This will enable you to continuously add to your pool of candidates and hire employees for your cleaning business faster.

 Make sure that this page is professionally laid out and easy to access for prospective job candidates landing on your website.
 In the job ad itself, make a point of conveying the value that your job offers.